 There are several ways to do this, but the easiest way is to simply listen to what your customers want.
 And what they want is live chat.

-So, let’s take a closer look as we share 21 live chat statistics with you.
+So, let’s take a closer look as we uncover 25 live chat statistics for you.

 Customers prefer live chat over any other contact channel